-The statistics displayed in the box in figure 23 are the current marker value and not for the entire plot.
+The statistics displayed in the box in Figure 23 are for the current marker value and not for the entire plot.
 All the repetitions are summed internally.
 The maximum, minimum, and average for each delay point are plotted on the graph.

-When the Set Delay Button is selected, see figure 20, the delay setting of the current marker location is returned to the Clock/Gate Delay field in the Signal Generation Setup menu.
+When the Set Delay button is selected, Figure 20, the delay setting of the current marker location is returned to the Clock/Gate Delay field in the Signal Generation Setup menu.
 As a result, it is important to remember to return the marker to the delay setting that yields the minimum BER test results prior to pressing the Set Delay button.

 After pressing the Set Delay button, select the OK button to close the Clock/Gate Delay calibration utility and return to the main user interface.

-The BER calibration can be aborted at any time by pressing the Cancel button.
+Note: The plot generation process can be aborted at any time by pressing the Cancel button.

-An example is provided in the Basic Measurements section of this document that details the measurement setup and procedure for performing Clock/Gate Delay calibration.
+An example is provided in the Basic Measurements section of this document that details the measurement setup and procedure for performing Clock/Gate Delay Calibration.